Ayllonbe/geneSetAnnotation/Readme.md

 ## Analysis of a gene set

-To analyse exclusively one gene set (to recover its representative annotation), you need to rxecute the following line command:
+To analyse exclusively one gene set (to recover its representative annotation), you need to execute the following line command:

 > java -jar geneSetAnnotationAnalysis.jar <list_genes>

-The list of genes must be provided as symbol ids and each id have to be separated by coma (without space).
+The list of genes must be provided as symbol ids and each id has to be separated by coma (without space).
 An example is given:

     java -jar geneSetAnnotationAnalysis.jar LY6E,IFIT1,OAS1,IFIT1,IFIT3,OAS3,IFIT3,OAS1,OASL,LOC129607,ISG15,HERC5,OAS1,MX1,BATF2,LAMP3,IFI44L,XAF1,OASL,IFI44,OAS2,TRIM6,HES4,OTOF,FLJ20035,IFITM3,IFIT3,CXCL10,EPSTI1,SERPING1,LOC26010,OAS2,RSAD2,RTP4